Yadsingh12/ISL_character_detector/README.md

 Since, I was short on data, I chose not to have a seperate tarining dataset.
 I was exciting to see my model gaining an accuacy of 80 percent on validation dataset.
 However, I did not noticed that since, the model was not trained in one go, the random split between training and validation dataset would be different each time.
 This meant that when I retrain the model at a different time, it had already been trained on most of the validation dataset.

+WRONG WAY OF DOING AUGMENTATION:

+The way the I implemented the augmentation in my code made the images of the signs vastly different from what they originally meant to be.
+Due to this, it became very difficult for the model to distinguish between some signs.('A' & 'B', 'C' & 'O', 'U' & 'V', 'E' & 'J' etc.).
+So, I had to redo the augmentation.

 RETRAINING THE MODEL: